Katherine Harper, Ph.D.

 If you're reading this, you already know that my name is Katherine Harper.
 I live in a suburb of Cleveland, Ohio, and since 2013 I have worked as an independent editor, indexer, writer, and researcher for clients across the United States.

-Autumn 2018: I have also published a booklet to introduce beginners to the world of grant prospect research and proposal writing.
+One of my published works is a booklet to introduce beginners to the world of grant prospect research and proposal writing.
 Get Those Grants! is available in print and e-book formats through Lulu Press.
 All sales proceeds benefit the Editorial Freelancers Association.

 So what might all of this mean for you?

-Every writer can benefit from the services of a good editor.
+Every writer benefits from the services of a good editor.
 I'm available on a project basis or exclusively by the day, week, or month.
 Please contact me today for a free project quote.